lawrence-gandhar/project_june/README.md

 # project_june
 Started as a freelance project in June 2020 for a firm.
-But I have extended it for further usage. <br>It is using **Django and Pandas**.
+But I have extended it for further usage.
+I have seen people struggling for hours to validate data in huge data sets.
+Datatype errors, missing values, etc. This is just a small help that I can do.<br>It is using **Django and Pandas**.
 Pandas is used to validate data in a file, and then the contents are displayed in a html table.

 # Few Operations:
   > Create, Rename and Delete folders.
 Create Folders inside a Folder<br/>